 Pierre Hermé Cambron © Pierre Hermé

 Pierre Hermé has been the first pastry chef to change pastry-traditional codes with creations that were each one more inventive than the last one.
 He is notably at the origin of macaron day!
-This great French pastry chef has made a name for himself in the macaron world.
+A leading French pastry chef, named the world’s best pastry chef in 2016, the ‘king of macarons’ has successfully made a name for himself in the industry.
 And for a good reason: he has made his mark at Fauchon and Ladurée, two emblems in the field.
 His numerous shops all over France offer classic flavors that are both masterful and original, such as the Ispahan with rose and lychee.
 Gorgeous!

 📍 Paris, Strasbourg et banlieue Lyonnaise